-Deep Sea & Coastal Pilots provide their pilotage services to a wide variety of vessels including Liner, Car Carriers, VLCC’s, Product tankers, Bulkers, Gas Carriers and many more.
+Deep Sea & Coastal Pilots provide their deep sea pilotage services to a wide variety of vessels including Liner, Car Carriers, VLCC’s, Product tankers, Bulkers, Gas Carriers and many more.

-Having a detailed knowledge of the English Channel and the North Sea through their previous experience and extensive training, it provides Masters and owners with increased safety and helps mitigate the risk of accident or collision.
+Our deep sea coastal pilots have a detailed knowledge of the English Channel and the North Sea through their previous experience and extensive training.
+The knowledge gained, allows our pilots to provide Masters and owners with increased safety.
+This helps mitigate the risk of accident or collision.

-Through this extensive training, as well as keeping up to date with the complex buoyage, navigation, offshore activity and reporting procedures, a deep sea pilot can greatly enhance a bridge team and provide increased assurances around the safe passage of a vessel through some of the busiest and most treacherous waterways in the world.
+Through this extensive sea pilotage training, as well as keeping up to date with the complex buoyage, navigation, offshore activity and reporting procedures, a deep sea pilot can greatly enhance a bridge team.
+Our licensed deep sea pilots provide increased assurances around the safe passage of a vessel.
+Helping boats pass through some of the busiest and most treacherous waterways in the world.

-These busy shipping lanes carry a high risk of an incident which could result in expensive repercussions from both a damage and pollution perspective.
-Combine this with the ever increasing offshore activity, fishing vessels, numerous ferry crossings, dense commercial traffic and increased pressure on a master due to shrinking crew sizes, port formalities and working hour limitations; it is increasingly important that vessels receive the necessary support when transiting these waters.
+These busy shipping lanes carry a high risk of an incident.
+This could result in expensive repercussions from both a damage and pollution perspective.
+Coupled with the ever increasing offshore activity, fishing vessels, numerous ferry crossings.
+It's essential to obtain the necessary support when transiting these waters.
+The increased pressure on a master due to shrinking crew sizes and working hour limitations also increases the importance of assistance.

-With the Dover Straits experiencing in excess of 1,000 movements per day, along with the changing weather, it is understandable that the IMO recommends Masters/owners utilise the services of a licensed deep sea pilot here.
+The Dover Straits is experiencing in excess of 1,000 movements per day.
+Along with the changing weather, it is logical that the IMO recommends Masters/owners utilise pilotage services.

 Boarding a Deep Sea Pilot